 “Stylish countryside B&B offering interior-design flair, great rates and warm Antipodean hospitality”

 Each of the rooms is different, with clean lines, fabulous feature walls and classy colour palettes.
 Interesting details like enormous wire-ball lampshades and rustic crate shelving add a quirky edge.
-There's a nod to Wales in the soft Welsh-wool blankets across the beds, and bathrooms have gleaming claw-foot tubs and drenching rain showers.
+There's a nod to Wales in the soft Welsh-wool blankets across the beds and the unique pieces by local artists that celebrate the surrounding landscape.
+Bathrooms have gleaming claw-foot tubs and drenching rain showers, and every room has a balcony overlooking the valley.
 Come morning, a breakfast hamper is delivered to your door: smoked salmon, freshly squeezed OJ, warm croissants.
 Peace and quiet, style and comfort make for an idyllic escape - and Kari promises the maurauding sheep were an untimely one-off.

 - Excellent value